 There’s so much to look at.
 My parents recognised some homeware items and branded items that their own grandparents had in their houses!

 It is amazing that cottages and croft houses are preserved so that visitors can see what life was like for generations before us.
 It really does give an insight as to how hard life was, a world away from the ease of modern life that we now enjoy.

 The next stop was the kitchen, and there was a whole assortment of pots and pans, china and earthenware to look at.

 Outside and in a modern built shed was a collection of farming machinery – another reminder of how technology has improved farming tools over the years.

-There was enough to look at for at least 45 minutes, all three buildings were crammed full of exhibits.
+There was enough to look at for at least an hour, all three buildings were crammed full of exhibits.

 Visit the Laidhay Croft Museum website for more details on their opening times and history.